 When it comes to financial trouble, choosing a bankruptcy lawyer with the knowledge and experience necessary to make a difference in your future is the first step on a road to positive change.

 At our Bankruptcy Law Firm, Adler Law Firm PLLC, we understand that filing for bankruptcy can be a very stressful and daunting experience for you.
 That’s why we try to make filing for bankruptcy as easy and quick as possible at a very affordable rate.
 You can be sure that as soon as you speak with our bankruptcy lawyer, you will know that you are in good hands and you can put that stress behind you for good.
 Filing for bankruptcy can give you the fresh start that you need.

-When you choose to work with Adler Law firm PLLC, you will be represented by an experienced and competent Detroit bankruptcy lawyer who will hold your hand throughout the entire process, from filling out the initial bankruptcy filing to representing you in the Eastern District Bankruptcy Court.
+When you choose to work with Adler Law firm PLLC, you will be represented by an experienced and competent Detroit bankruptcy attorney who will hold your hand throughout the entire process, from filling out the initial bankruptcy filing to representing you in the Eastern District Bankruptcy Court.
 From start to finish, you will work with a partner from our team.
 We are dependable, equipped, and highly qualified.

 What is bankruptcy?